5argon/arkham-starter/sveltekit/src/lib/md/gather.md

 This tool is a part of complete "arkham-starter" website that will have simplified/transformed card entries to suit newcomers to the series, **defying what was actually used** in that deck from the ArkhamDB.
 This tool is subjected to the same transformations, as follows :

-- Any Core Set cards used in the deck is forwarded to Revised Core Set one, if it exists in ArkhamDB as a separated entry.
+- Any Core Set cards used in the deck is forwarded to Revised Core Set one (can be disabled by unchecking the options at the top), if it exists in ArkhamDB as a separated entry.
 - Any card from old distribution model will have the pack they came from as "\_\_\_ Investigator Expansion" instead of from a Mythos Pack that was used in ArkhamDB, even if they are not even got repackaged just yet by FFG right now. (e.g. "The Innsmouth Conspiracy Investigator Expansion" mysteriously exists right now in this app.)
 This helps quite a lot when grouping by Set.
 - The latest taboo is on even if the deck didn't specify to use it.
 It also can force the latest taboo to published deck that was using the previous taboo.